 See Related: Best Paris Hotels With Eiffel Tower View

 Verdelais is a quaint farming community in the south of France, primarily producing wheat and wine, and is ideal for secluded getaways within easy reach of larger towns in the region.

 Here, the temperate climate of northern Europe, collides with the sub-tropical climate of southern Europe, resulting in an eclectic range of flora.
 It’s normal to see palm trees juxtaposed with oaks on the same street.

-Verdelais has several notable landmarks including Moulin à vent du Mont Cussol an ancient, restored windmill that would have been one of thousands across France up until less than 50 years ago.
+Verdelais has several notable landmarks including Moulin à vent du Mont Cussol an ancient, restored windmill that would have been one of the thousands across France up until less than 50 years ago.

-Cussol windmill is close to the town’s most famous landmark, Basilique Notre-Dame de Verdelais, a stunning old church laid down in the 12th-century, framed by palm trees.
+Cussol windmill is close to the town’s most famous landmark, Basilique Notre-Dame de Verdelais, a stunning old church laid down in the 12th century, framed by palm trees.

 Across the street in Verdelais cemetery, you’ll find the eternal resting place of the diminutive, syphilitic, bohemian painter and illustrator Henri de Toulouse-Lautrec.

 Accommodation in town is limited to one hotel, with other options at least a mile outside of town.
 There are also a limited number of short-term rentals in Verdelais, and it’s worth mentioning that there is a growing market for luxury real estate in town.